Why buy a teardrop brand new when you can build your own for half the price?

 To finish it off, you’ll want to cover any front and back exposed pieces of glass with strips of stained birchwood.
 Then it should be road ready!

-Designing the inside is up to your own personal taste and preferences, so there’s no rough estimate on the cost for this step.
-But do pick out a quality bed to sleep on.
+Designing the inside is up to your own personal taste and preferences, so there’s really no rough estimate on the cost for this step.
+But you will want to pick a quality bed to sleep on.
 You’ll be more comfortable and get a much better night’s sleep.

 Final step: Take it for a spin!